As one of the top three sharpest peaks in Hong Kong, High Junk Peak is perhaps the most challenging yet most rewarding hike in HK.

 When you think you are at the bottom of the mountain, you will find a set of stairs that go back up.
 I wasn’t really expecting to see the trail going up again – I thought I was done!
 Ha!
 But to my surprise, the trail goes back up at Ha Shan Tuk, a scenic spot along High Junk Peak Country Trail.

-The rest of the trail isn’t too hard, but it may feel a bit more difficult because you may be tired from hiking one of the three steepest peaks in Hong Kong!
+The rest of the trail isn’t too hard, but it may feel a bit more difficult because you may be tired from the climb to the summit.

 Descending the last hill on High Junk Peak Country Trail